david-fortini/tad/README.md

 # Installing Tad

 The easiest way to install the Tad desktop app is to use a pre-packaged binary release.
-See [The Tad Landing Page](http://tadviewer.com/#news) for information on the latest release and download links, or go straight to the [releases](releases) page.
+See [The Tad Landing Page](http://tadviewer.com/#news) for information on the latest release and download links, or go straight to the <a href="./releases" target="_top">releases</a> page.

 # History and What's Here